 Fourthly, since when has Nigeria been a bastion of rule enforcement?
 Due diligence and preparatory procedures especially in the form of meetings and documentation has never failed to impress observers in any sector in Nigeria.
 It is when it comes to realisation and operations that the disappointment and failure begins.
 Market transition rules are essentially legal reform requirements and they are not a measure or indicator of performance or efficiency of any sector.

 Fifthly, the biggest stakeholder in the electric power sector is the consumer.
 The stakeholders highlighted as important to the sector are distinctly “elite”, owners and regulators (and “facilitators”).
-Dr Lanre Babalola as minister and former minister was furious (NERC tasted pepper) with the poor strategies and levels of revenue collection for electricity consumed.
+Dr Lanre Babalola as minister and furious (NERC tasted pepper) with the poor strategies and levels of revenue collection for electricity consumed.
 While the “electricity elite” were misforecasting and perniciously underestimating daily electricity demand, marketing privatisation as a panacea, promising constant electricity and selling hope, no one took out time to evaluate the affordability of electricity for the customer, the incidence and impact of power theft on revenues or the potential debt burden of non-payment on the sector.
 Articulated rules are not action(s).
 Prepayment metering has not provided the magic its beneficiaries promised and no initiatives for alternative methods seem to be considered. $1 billion unpaid is a lot of money to be owed for any sector anywhere in the world.

 Sixthly, the term “discerning investor” is sometimes associated with project finance (participants) which is a consortium of investors who share and spread the risks of investing to finance privatised sector assets and concessionaire BOT (Build-Operate-Transfer) projects.
 Investors do not like to lose money and Nigeria has many country risks.
 The most eager foreign interests in the Nigerian electric power sector are electric turbine sellers like GE and Siemens; they do strictly turnkey business.
 Operations investors are wary of the Nigerian electric power sector.
 Enron-AES IPP in Lagos State even have their turbines on barges that can be tugged away when necessary.
 Senior executives Bureau of Public Enterprises were in unison in the claim that the purchase of Nigerian assets was not undertaken by foreign investors but by Nigerians often with foreign fronts.
 The NIPP scandal in participation, scale and scope was utterly disastrous for foreign interest in Nigerian electric power sector investment.